-Being afraid to fail (maybe again) is a common obstacle addicts need to overcome before committing to an addiction treatment programme.
+Being afraid to fail (maybe again) is a common obstacle addicts need to overcome before committing to an addiction treatment Program.
 Perhaps even the simple act of asking for help could fail?
-You may feel that you’re beyond help, and an addiction treatment programme will be another thing that you at which you fail.
+You may feel that you’re beyond help, and an addiction treatment Program will be another thing that you at which you fail.

 Fear of the unknown

 It may be fear of the unknown; because your active addiction is all you’ve known for a while.
 Living with an addiction may feel more “emotionally comfortable” than living a sober life.
 Giving up drugs, alcohol or the behaviour you’re addicted to often means giving up the friends and social life you have or the crutch that you’ve relied on for so long.

 Not feeling worthy of help is a big reason many addicts avoid asking for help.
 Your self-esteem is probably at an all-time low, and you might feel you’ve lost the trust and compassion of family and friends.
 If you’ve tried to quit and then relapsed, you may not feel you deserve a second chance.
 Low self-esteem and feeling you’re not worthy may well have roots in how you were made to feel when you were young.

 5 ways you can ask for help for addiction